pakket-project/spec/README.md

   - High bandwidth, storage and computing power.
 Sync directly from the official Stew mirror.
 Mirrors must be selected.
 - Tier 2 mirrors
   - Sync from tier 1 mirrors.

+Everybody can start a tier 2 mirror, but you must submit it to become a official mirror.

 ```txt
 - :repository